ejsong37/Trustworthy-Recommender-Systems-Capstone/README.md

 python run.py lints  # run Linear Thompson Sampling experiments
 ```

+To run experiments related to Trustworthy Recommender Systems, run code in experiments.ipynb in TrustworthyMAB folder.

 All the results are going to be saved in `results/` sub-directory.

 ## Visualize Results